 Deploying collaborative robots is a great move for companies looking to enhance productivity and drive efficiency in order fulfillment operations.
 However, the critical question still remains: is it the right move for you?

 To help you make an informed decision, let’s take a look at how collaborative robots are transforming warehousing.

 1. Easy to integrate

-Collaborative robots are lightweight and moveable, and there’s no need to undergo significant construction to implement cobots.
+Collaborative robots are lightweight and moveable.
 They’re easy to integrate into your existing infrastructure — no permanent or costly infrastructure changes necessary.
 Unlike other technologies that may take months or years to install, you can deploy collaborative robots within a few short weeks and start reaping the benefits immediately.

-Collaborative robots also don’t require significant space, so they don’t require extra-wide aisles to navigate the warehouse.
+Also, collaborative robots don’t require significant space to operate or extra-wide aisles to navigate the warehouse.
 They can move easily throughout warehouse aisles alongside your associates and can be used on all types of warehouse floors, including rack-supported mezzanine.